Are you looking for the best meat slicer you can use at home?

 - Learning curve (yes, it exists — at least, for some models)

-The blade of a meat slicer matters.
+The blade of a food slicer matters.
 Why wouldn’t it?
 It is a slicer, after all, right?

-If you’re the type of person who grills frequently, then maybe you’ll want a meat slicer with a heavy-duty blade.
+If you’re the type of person who grills frequently, then maybe you’ll want a food slicer with a heavy-duty blade.
 Heavy-duty blades can be a foot to 14 inches in length.

-Then again, if you’ll only be hosting one or two barbeques every fortnight, an entry-level meat slicer will do just fine.
-By entry-level, I’m talking about meat slicers with blades that measure less than 11 inches.
+Then again, if you’ll only be hosting one or two barbeques every fortnight, an entry-level slicer will do just fine.
+By entry-level, I’m talking about food slicers with blades that measure less than 11 inches.

 Aside from the blade’s capacity, you’ll have to look at the material.
 Be wary of meat slicers that have blades made of anything but stainless steel.
 Stainless steel may cost just a tad bit more.
 Nonetheless, the years you’ll get out of it will be worth the investment.